Idaho Sales Tax Filing Update May 2019

 I've never registered for a Idaho license.
 Do I need to register for a sales tax license in Idaho now?

-- If you do not meet any of the criteria that creates nexus in Idaho, you won't need to register for a sales tax license in this state.
+- If you do not meet any of the criteria that create nexus in Idaho, you won't need to register for a sales tax license in this state.

 I have already registered for a license in Idaho but all of my sales are Marketplace-only sales.
 Should I cancel my existing registration?